Endocervical curettage

-Endocervical curettage (ECC) is a procedure in which the mucous membrane of the cervical canal is scraped using a spoon-shaped instrument called a curette.
+Endocervical curettage is a procedure in which the mucous membrane of the cervical canal is scraped using a spoon-shaped instrument called a curette.
 The procedure is used to test for abnormal, precancerous conditions, or cervical cancer.
+The procedure is generally performed after an abnormal pap smear to further assess the tissue.
+Other common indications to perform endocervical curettage include evaluation of persistent human papillomavirus infection infections, workup of unexplained abnormal uterine bleeding, and follow up of inconclusive colposcopy.